-The customer acquisition cost often abbreviated to CAC is simply the total costs incurred in trying to acquire new customers divided by the number of new customers obtained in the period.
+The customer acquisition cost often abbreviated to CAC is simply the total costs incurred in trying to acquire new customers divided by the number of new customers acquired in the period.

 Since the majority of these costs fall under the heading of sales and marketing, the customer acquisition cost formula is usually written as follows.

-If the sales and marketing expense includes costs relating to current customers, such as those relating to customer support services, then these should be excluded.
+The sales and marketing expense should exclude costs relating to current customers, such as those relating to customer support services.
 Likewise, if there are other significant costs of acquiring new customers not included under the heading of sales and marketing these should be added to the total cost before calculating CAC.

-A useful starting point to calculate sales and marketing expenses is our sales and marketing cost model template which is designed to calculate sales and marketing expenses for inclusion in the financial projections template.
+With this in mind a useful starting point to calculate sales and marketing expenses is our sales and marketing cost model template.
+This template is designed to calculate sales and marketing expenses for inclusion in the financial projections template.

 Example Customer Acquisition Cost Calculation

-For example, if for an accounting period the sales and marketing costs relating to the acquisition of new customers is 12,000, and 150 new customers are obtained in the same period then, assuming no other costs are relevant, the cost of customer acquisition is calculated as follows.
+As an illustration, suppose for an accounting period the sales and marketing costs relating to the acquisition of new customers is 12,000, and 150 new customers are acquired in the same period.
+Accordingly, assuming no other costs are relevant, the calculation of the cost of customer acquisition is as follows.

 Customer acquisition cost = Sales and marketing expenses / New customers Customer acquisition cost = 12,000 / 150 = 80

 It is important when calculating CAC that the accounting period used is sufficiently long to include all the activities and associated costs related to the acquisition of a new customer (prospecting, contacting, presenting, closing etc).
-This will vary from business to business and is usually referred to as the sales cycle.
+The period is will vary from business to business and is usually referred to as the sales cycle.

 Customer Acquisition Cost vs Lifetime Value